King Island Native Community

-The King Island Native Community (Inupiaq: Ugiuvaŋmiut) (consisting of what was once approximately 200 Iñupiat at its peak) is recognized by the Bureau of Indian Affairs as a community of Alaska Natives.
+The King Island Native Community (Inupiaq: Ugiuvaŋmiut) (consisting of what was once approximately 200 Iñupiat at its peak) is federally recognized by the Bureau of Indian Affairs as a community of Alaska Natives.

 The Iñupiat, former inhabitants of King Island, called themselves Aseuluk, 'people of the sea', or Ugiuvaŋmiut, 'people of Ugiuvak'.

 Early history

-The Ugiuvaŋmiut wintered in Ugiuvak/King Island for well over a 1000 years.
-They were hunters and whalers who hunted seals and walruses, fished for crabs, and gathered bird eggs (among other things) for food.
+The Ugiuvaŋmiut wintered in Ugiuvak/King Island for well over 1000 years.
+They were hunters who hunted seals and walruses, fished for crabs, and gathered bird eggs (among other things) for food.
 The island itself was able to sustain 200 people year-round.

 Outside influence

 Even though King Island ended up being US territory, Russian interest in it was much greater.
 One report by Dorothy Jean Ray gives an insight into the Russian's observations/opinions on King Island.